top of page

 WHO ARE THE PEER MENTORS?

-We are children in Year 6 who have been trained by Mrs Colwill and Mrs Jackson.
+We are children in Year 6 who have been trained by Miss Mann and Mrs Jackson.
 We were taught games and thought about ways to help children have happy playtimes.
 We applied for the role and take it very seriously as we know how important playtimes are to everyone.

 HOW DO OTHER CHILDREN KNOW ABOUT US?